See every AI call

 Decrypted inspection of OpenAI, Anthropic, Copilot, Gemini, Bedrock, Ollama and 30+ endpoints — classified on the fly, including ones not yet named.

-Secrets, credentials, customer PII and card numbers are masked the moment they leave the network — not when an SDK politely asks.
+Secrets, credentials, customer PII and card numbers in outbound requests are masked before they cross the wire — not when an SDK politely asks.

-Map each request to a user and directory group — from AD, DHCP, or CSV.
+Map each request to a user and directory group — from AD or CSV.
 Write allow group:eng → api.anthropic.com.

 Every admin change and blocked request, retained 30 days to 7 years.
 Export for SOC 2, HIPAA, or your own change control.

 Built for the sysadmin who has to live with it.
-No endpoint agent to push, no application changes, no new box to rack — a single hardened container on hardware you already have.
+No endpoint agent required, no application changes, no new box to rack — a single hardened container on hardware you already have.
+(Optional lightweight sensor/SDK only if you need to tell co-located agents apart.)

 Runs read-only, non-root, --cap-drop=ALL, no-new-privileges. amd64 or arm64 — a mini-PC, a VM, or a spare NUC is plenty.